Jomen034/LinkedIn_Jobs_Scraping/README.md

 ## Data Cleaning
 After scraping the data, I do simple EDA to cleaned it up to see early insights from the data itself
-* Manipulated the `Job Posting Time` and `Number of Applicants` into possible format we can use for next purposes, like ploting or even modeling)
+* Manipulated the `Job Posting Time` and `Number of Applicants` into possible format we can use for next purposes, like ploting or even modeling
 * Create new column that provided the information about when the jobs were posted (in a few days ago)

 ## My Early Insights
-1. Surprisingly, with `data engineer` as the keyowrd and `indonesia` as the location for my search job, the result shows that the most frequently job title is `software engineering`.
+1. Surprisingly, with `data engineer` as the keyword and `indonesia` as the location for my search job, the result shows that the most frequently job title is `software engineering`.
 It happened due the search engine just searching with all possibilities from the keyword<br>
 ![alt text](https://github.com/Jomen034/LinkedIn_Jobs_Scraping/blob/master/fig/Word%20Cloud%20for%20Job%20Title.png "Word Cloud for Job Title")
 2. For this search, the **Entry Level** position is on the high demand.
 Can be said that for this job title, it gives biggest chance to **fresher** to join the company<br>
 ![alt text](https://github.com/Jomen034/LinkedIn_Jobs_Scraping/blob/master/fig/Seniority%20Level.png "Seniority Level")